Buckinghamshire: Settlements

 For the full list of towns, villages and hamlets in Buckinghamshire, see List of places in Buckinghamshire.
-Throughout history, there have been a number of changes to the Buckinghamshire boundary.
+Throughout history, there have been changes to the Buckinghamshire boundary.

 Education

-Artist and composer Harriet Anne Smart started a school in Buckinghamshire in the 1850s to teach local laborers how to read.
-Today, education in Buckinghamshire is governed by two Local Education Authorities.
+Artist and composer Harriet Anne Smart started a school in Buckinghamshire in the 1850s to teach local labourers how to read.
+Today, education in Buckinghamshire is governed by two Local Education Authorities, Buckinghamshire Council and Milton Keynes City Council.
 Buckinghamshire Council is one of the few remaining LEAs still using the tripartite system, albeit with some revisions such as the abolition of secondary technical schools.
 It has a completely selective education system: pupils transfer either to a grammar school or to a secondary modern school or free school depending on how they perform in the Eleven-Plus exam and on their preferences.
 Pupils who do not take the test can only be allocated places at secondary modern schools or free school.
 There are 9 independent schools and 34 maintained (state) secondary schools, not including sixth form colleges, in the county council area.
 There is also the Buckinghamshire University Technical College which offers secondary education from age 14.
 The unitary authority of Milton Keynes operates a comprehensive education system: there are 8 maintained (state) secondary schools in the City Council area.

 Buckinghamshire is also home to the University of Buckingham, Buckinghamshire New University, the National Film and Television School, and the Open University.
 The University of Bedfordshire has a campus in Milton Keynes.